 - (e) Coverage Requirements for ATSC 3.0 Signals.
-For LPTV and TV translator stations that elect voluntarily to simulcast and to continue broadcasting in ATSC 1.0 from the station's existing facilities and transmit an ATSC 3.0 signal from a host location, the ATSC 3.0 signal must be established on a host station assigned to the same DMA as the originating station. - (f) Simulcasting Agreements. - (1) Simulcasting agreements must contain provisions outlining each licensee's rights and responsibilities regarding: - (i) Access to facilities, including whether each licensee will have unrestrained access to the host station's transmission facilities; - (ii) Allocation of bandwidth within the host station's channel; - (iii) Operation, maintenance, repair, and modification of facilities, including a list of all relevant equipment, a description of each party's financial obligations, and any relevant notice provisions; - (iv) the conditions under which the simulcast agreement may be terminated; and - (v) the conditions under which and how a guest's station's (i.e., a station originating programming that is being transmitted using the facilities of a host station) signal may be transitioned off the host station. - (2) LPTV and TV translators must maintain a written copy of any simulcasting agreement and provide it to the Commission upon request. - (d) Licensing of Simulcasting Stations and Stations Converting to ATSC 3.0 Operation - (1) Each station participating in a simulcasting arrangement pursuant to this section shall continue to be licensed and operated separately, have its own call sign, and be separately subject to all applicable Commission obligations, rules, and policies. - (i) ATSC 1.0 and ATSC 3.0 signals aired on the facilities of a host station will be licensed as temporary second channels of the originating station.
+For LPTV and TV translator stations that elect voluntarily to simulcast and to continue broadcasting in ATSC 1.0 from the station's existing facilities and transmit an ATSC 3.0 signal from a host location, the ATSC 3.0 signal must be established on a host station assigned to the same DMA as the originating station. - (f) Simulcasting Agreements. - (1) Simulcasting agreements must contain provisions outlining each licensee's rights and responsibilities regarding: - (i) Access to facilities, including whether each licensee will have unrestrained access to the host station's transmission facilities; - (ii) Allocation of bandwidth within the host station's channel; - (iii) Operation, maintenance, repair, and modification of facilities, including a list of all relevant equipment, a description of each party's financial obligations, and any relevant notice provisions; - (iv) Conditions under which the simulcast agreement may be terminated, assigned or transferred; and - (v) How a guest's station's (i.e., a station originating programming that is being transmitted using the facilities of a host station) signal may be transitioned off the host station. - (2) LPTV and TV translators must maintain a written copy of any simulcasting agreement and provide it to the Commission upon request. - (g) Licensing of Simulcasting Stations and Stations Converting to ATSC 3.0 Operation - (1) Each station participating in a simulcasting arrangement pursuant to this section shall continue to be licensed and operated separately, have its own call sign, and be separately subject to all applicable Commission obligations, rules, and policies.
+ATSC 1.0 and ATSC 3.0 signals aired on the facilities of a host station will be licensed as temporary second channels of the originating station.
 The Commission will include a note on the originating station's license identifying any ATSC 1.0 or ATSC 3.0 signal being aired on the facilities of a host station.
-The Commission will also include a note on a host station's license identifying any "guest" ATSC 1.0 or ATSC 3.0 signal(s) being aired on the facilities of the host station. - (2) An LPTV or TV translator broadcaster must file an application for modification of license (FCC Form 2100) with the Commission, and receive Commission approval, before: (i) moving its ATSC 1.0 signal to the facilities of a host station or moving that signal from the facilities of an existing host station to the facilities of a different host station; (ii) commencing the airing of an ATSC 3.0 signal on the facilities of a host station (that has already converted to ATSC 3.0 operation) or moving its ATSC 3.0 signal to the facilities of a different host station; or (iii) converting its existing station to ATSC 3.0 technology.
+The Commission will also include a note on a host station's license identifying any ATSC 1.0 or ATSC 3.0 guest signal(s) being aired on the facilities of the host station. - (2) Application Required.
+An LPTV or TV translator broadcaster must file an application (FCC Form 2100) with the Commission, and receive Commission approval, before: (i) moving its ATSC 1.0 signal to the facilities of a host station, moving that signal from the facilities of an existing host station to the facilities of a different host station, or discontinuing an ATSC 1.0 guest signal; (ii) commencing the airing of an ATSC 3.0 signal on the facilities of a host station (that has already converted to ATSC 3.0 operation), moving its ATSC 3.0 signal to the facilities of a different host station, or discontinuing an ATSC 3.0 guest signal; or (iii) converting its existing station to transmit an ATSC 3.0 signal or converting the station from ATSC 3.0 back to ATSC 1.0 transmissions.